ibm-cloud-docs/power-iaas/set-full-linux.md

     c.
 Private network created in [step 1](/docs/power-iaas?topic=power-iaas-set-full-Linux#configure-cloud-connection)

-2. In the CLI, SSH to your RHEL or SLES PVM instance by using the PVM’s external IP address.
+2. In the proxy instance CLI, start an SSH connection to your RHEL or SLES PVM instance by using the PVM’s external IP address by using the following command:

-      -	`ssh root@<external IP address>`  Example: ssh root@1.2.3.4
+      -	`ssh root@<external IP address>`

+        Example: ssh root@1.2.3.4

-3. Add a network route to connect the PVM to the proxy configured in [step 2](/docs/power-iaas?topic=power-iaas-set-full-Linux#create-proxy).
+3. Add a network route from the PVM instance to the proxy instance that was configured in [step 2](/docs/power-iaas?topic=power-iaas-set-full-Linux#create-proxy).

-      - Run the `ip route` command and add CIDR subnet of proxy via private gateway of PVM.
+      - Run the `ip route` command and add CIDR subnet of proxy through private gateway of PVM.

         -	The CIDR subnet of the proxy is the value that is found at the end of [step 2](/docs/power-iaas?topic=power-iaas-set-full-Linux#create-proxy).
         -	You can view the private gateway of PVM in the server details of the PVM.

-          Run `ip route` command and add 1.5.3.9/24 via 5.9.7.1
+        Example: Run `ip route` command and add the CIDR subnet IP 1.5.3.9/24 through private gateway IP 5.9.7.1.

-    If your VM is restarted, these IP routes are removed and they need to be added again.
+    If your VM is restarted, these IP routes are removed and the IP routes must be added again.
     {: note}

-### Configuring a Proxy
+### Step 4: Configuring a proxy instance
 {: #configure-proxy}

 Set up a proxy configuration, by completing the following steps:

-1. Log in to your proxy server, by using the `ssh root@<public IP of proxy>` command.
+1. Log in to your proxy instance, by using the `ssh root@<public IP of proxy>` command.
-2. Ensure that another IP route is created within the proxy.
+2. Ensure that another IP route is created within the proxy instance.
 This IP route allows the IPs that are within the range of the created private IP gateway for your VM to this proxy gateway.

     - Run the `ip route` command and add CIDR of private network in Step 1 via gateway of proxy.

       - You can view the private VM gateway in the [IBM Cloud](https://cloud.ibm.com){: external} website.
 Select the PowerVS VM that you have created in [step 3](/docs/power-iaas?topic=power-iaas-set-full-Linux#create-power-vm), and go to the attached private network.
 The CIDR is listed as the last variable.
       - Run the `route -n` command to view the gateway of the proxy.

-3. A connection is now established with the proxy and the PowerVS VM.
+3. A connection is now established with the proxy and the PVM.
 You can ping the connection both ways.
-    - From within the proxy you can ping the private IP of the PowerVS VM, by using the `ping <private IP of powervs vm>` command.
+    - In the proxy instance, you can ping the private IP of the PVM by using the `ping <private IP of powervs vm>` command.
-    - From within the PowerVS VM you can ping the private IP of the proxy, by using the `ping <private IP of proxy>` command.
+    - In the PVM instance, you can ping the private IP of the proxy by using the `ping <private IP of proxy>` command.

-4. A squid must be installed on the VM.
+4. A squid (proxy caching server) must be installed on the VM.
 5. Set up squid by completing the following steps:

    a.
-Run these commands as _root_.
-This installs the base of squid:
+Install the squid base by running the following commands:
       - `sudo yum update -y`
       - `sudo yum install epel-release`
       - `sudo yum install squid`

-   b. `squid config` file is stored in the location `/etc/squid/squid.conf`.
+   You must have root authority to run these commands.
+After the installation, the squid config file is stored in the `/etc/squid/squid.conf location`.

    c.
 Use the configuration provided in the [Example File](Add the example file that is provided in the doc as a downloadable file) for your reference.

-### Virtual server cloud-init script (RHEL and SLES)
+### Step 5: Customizing the VMs by using the cloud-init script (RHEL and SLES)
 {: #virtual-server}

 You can customize your RHEL and SLES VMs by running the cloud-init script.

 1. Log in to your RHEL or SLES VM, by using the `ssh root@<External IP”>` command.
-2. A readme file is generated in the `/usr/share/powervs-fls/powervs-fls-readme.md` directory.
-The readme file contains information from this documentation.
-However, it also provides some variables that are needed to run the cloud-init script.
+2. A readme file is generated in the `/usr/share/powervs-fls/powervs-fls-readme.md` location.
+For relevant information about variables that are required to run the cloud-init script, see the readme file.
-3. The cloud-init script is located in `/usr/local/bin/`.
+3. Run the cloud-init script that is located in the `/usr/local/bin/` location.

-   a.
 Run the script as _root_.
 You can switch the user to _root_ by using the `sudo su root` command.

-   b.
+   a.
 For	RHEL, run the following command:

     `. /usr/local/bin/rhel-cloud-init.sh -a Activation_Key -u Capsule_server_url -p Proxy_IP_and_port -o Org -t Deployment type`

       -a = activation key

-      -u = the url of the RHEL capsule server you are registering against
+      -u = the URL of the RHEL capsule server you are registering against

       -p = "private_ip_of_powervs_vm":3128

       -o = organization associated with activation key

-      -t = deployment type of this vm(RHEL, RHEL-SAP, RHEL-SAP-NETWEAVER)
+      -t = deployment type of this VM (RHEL, RHEL-SAP, RHEL-SAP-NETWEAVER)

-4. For SLES, run the following command:
+    b.
+For SLES, run the following command:

       `. /usr/local/bin/sles-cloud-init.sh -s RMT_Server_address -p private_ip_of_proxy_vm:3128`

-    -s = the url of the SLES RMT server you are registering against -p = "private_ip_of_powervs_vm":3128
+      -s = the URL of the SLES Repository Mirroring Tool (RMT) server you are registering against

+      -p = "private_ip_of_powervs_vm":3128